newsdev/elex-loader/README.md

 ./scripts/$ENV/daemon.sh
 ```

 The daemon will run 100,000 times (seriously) unless it is stopped.
-We control ours with https://github.com/newsdev/supervisor and a custom `/etc/supervisord.conf`.
+We control ours with [a custom Supervisord instance](https://github.com/newsdev/supervisor) and a modified `/etc/supervisord.conf`.
 This configuration file is available in [elex-dotfiles](https://github.com/newsdev/elex-dotfiles) along with other secrets.

 #### Set a wait interval
 You might want to control how long the daemon waits between cycles.
 This is hardcoded to a default -- 15s in production, 30s elsewhere.
 You can create the file `/tmp/elex_loader_timeout.sh` and export an `ELEX_LOADER_TIMEOUT` variable like this: